DebianJoe/shell/README.md

 Lots of Bash pros out there...probably should leave it to them, but I can't help myself.

+Sed scripts in sub directory.
+No awk really yet.
 Nothing here belongs to me, per se.
 Just some hacking that I want to remember.